Kosovo Bakery Succeeds in Tough Economic Climate

 BEARDSLEY: Back in the kitchen, Kimron is showing off her Albanian.
 Kosovo baker Yuli Buryupi(ph) is embarrassed when it's his turn to try out his Hebrew.

-Mr. YULI BURYUPI (Baker): (Hebrew spoken).
+YULI BURYUPI: (Hebrew spoken).
 It's hard.
 (Hebrew spoken) is like hello.